Fabita98/DrunkStride/README.md

 #### Methods

-- `Awake()`: in here is instantiated a randomised plane that serves as the platform where the agent will move on.
+- `Awake()`: here is instantiated a randomised plane that serves as the platform where the agent will move on.

     ```
     private void Awake()
     {